-Effects of crosswalk illuminators and rapid rectangular flashing beacons on speed reductions and yielding to pedestrians at night
+Effects of crosswalk illuminators and rectangular rapid flashing beacons on speed reductions and yielding to pedestrians at night

 Insurance Institute for Highway Safety